SimonFliegel/video-captioning/readme.md

 **Realtime**

 - Run the script [realtime.py](src/realtime.py) to interactively generate captions and display the video in real-time.
 For this the videos have to be located in the `data/realtime` directory.

+## Documentation

+For further information on the project please refer to the [documentation](docs/documentation.md).